omeka/omeka-s-enduser/docs/content/media.md

 The annotation sidebar will open to the right.
 Select any property that is available within the Omeka S installation to describe the relationship between the annotation and the value it describes.
 For instance, the value for associated with the property DCterms:Contributor might be annotated with the property Schema:jobTitle.

 Then select a date type for the annotation: Text, URI, or and Omeka S Resource.
 Installed modules may make additional data types available.
-Click the Add Annotation button.
+Click the "Add Annotation" button.

-Input the annotation, and click Set Annotations to finalize the process.
+Input the annotation, and click "Set Annotations" to finalize the process.

 ![a picture of the value annotation sidebar with a property selected and an annotation included](contentfiles/annotation_sidebar.png)